Income Marketplace review 2023

 - PeerBerry (popular platform)

 Even if you use Income Marketplace, it might actually be a good idea to take a closer look at some of the above platforms.
 By using multiple platforms, you can reduce your platform risk and diversify your portfolio further.

 Conclusion of our Income Marketplace review

 Compared to some other platforms we have reviewed, Income Marketplace seems to care a lot about investor protection.
-This is manifested through the platform’s buyback guarantee combined with additional layers of protection including the junior and senior shares, as well as the cashflow buffer, which is useful in case of borrower or loan originator default.
+This is manifested through the platform’s buyback guarantee combined with additional layers of protection including the junior and senior shares, as well as the cashflow buffer, which is useful in the event of a borrower or loan originator default.